Types of Dishwashers

 Capacity refers to the interior dimensions, or the number of place settings it can handle.
 Smaller families can get by with a 4-6 place setting capacity, while larger families will want upwards of 10 place settings.

 Interior Customizability – The dishwashers that get higher user reviews are the ones that have customizable/adjustable racks.
-Some dishwashers have multiple slots/rails, allowing you to adjust the distance between the two racks.
+Some dishwashers have multiple slots and rails, allowing you to adjust the distance between the two racks.
 You may even be able to find machines with a third rack, which is perfect for washing large loads of cups, bowls, and utensils.
 Foldable tines make it easy to wash odd-shaped or large serving dishes and dinnerware.
 Adjustable flatware slots and racks give you more control when washing a lot of dishes at a time.

 Interior Finish – Most dishwashers come with a plastic interior finish, but there are stainless steel options.
 Stainless steel is pricier, but more energy-efficient because the metal retains the heat for longer, meaning your dishes dry more quickly.
-Stainless steel is also odor-resistant, more durable, and resistant to stains than plastic.
+Stainless steel is also odor-resistant, more durable, and more resistant to stains than plastic.
 However, plastic interiors are a much more affordable option, and they're not significantly less durable than steel.

-Handle – The dishwasher door handle affect ease of use as well as cleanliness.
+Handle – The dishwasher door handle can affect ease of use as well as cleanliness.
 Recessed or pocket handles are better for keeping the machine clean, but bar handles make opening the dishwasher easier.

 Controls – Some dishwashers come with simple knob or dial-based controls, which are easy for setting the machine in a couple of seconds.
 However, more advanced machines will have a built-in touchscreen or LCD screen, with interactive or button-based controls that allow you to adjust the more complex settings.
 Invisible or hidden controls are hugely popular thanks to their modern style, but they may not be the most practical.
 A screen, display, or built-in indicator lights are handy to know if the machine is running and how much time remains on the wash/rinse cycle.